Railway electrification in Great Britain: Existing

 Suburban electrification was begun during the 1960s in the wake of the BR 1955 Modernisation Plan.
-Electrification was piecemeal and is still incomplete, with a few commuter lines still unelectrified such as the East Kilbride branch and Glasgow to Anniesland via Maryhill, and the mainline from Glasgow to Carlisle via Kilmarknock and Dumfries.
+Electrification was piecemeal and is still incomplete, with a few commuter lines still unelectrified such as the East Kilbride branch and Glasgow to Anniesland via Maryhill, and the mainline from Glasgow to Carlisle via Kilmarnock and Dumfries.

 The Glasgow Suburban railway network can be divided into three main areas: